The Supporting People Programme

 - The Probation Board for Northern Ireland

 Along with the Housing Executive these organisations make up the Supporting People Commissioning Body.
-In addition representatives from the Department for Social Development (DSD), the Regulation and Quality Improvement Authority (RQIA) and DHSSPS (NI) also attend the Commissioning Body meetings.
+In addition representatives from the Department for Communities, the Regulation and Quality Improvement Authority (RQIA) and DHSSPS (NI) also attend the Commissioning Body meetings.

 There are also five Area Supporting People Partnerships (ASPPs).
 The Area Partnerships are central to the commissioning process in terms of their role in identifying, assessing and prioritising the housing support needs of a range of vulnerable client groups at local level.